The 10 Best Restaurants In The Triangle, North Carolina

-Located within the growing foodie scene of Wilmington Street, at the heart of downtown Raleigh, bu ku serves up a unique dining experience with an innovative, international twist.
-Launched by acclaimed local chef William D’Auvray, who grew up in the Philippines, bu ku is inspired by street food from all over the world and serves up a dazzling array of flavours.
-Now run by executive chef Amanda Haisley, the eclectic menu features dishes such as Thai papaya salad, Polish pierogi, Argentinean short rib and Morrocan sea scallops – all lovingly presented.
-Don’t miss the famed sashimi and sushi selection either, which, like the rest of the ingredients, is local, sustainably sourced and super fresh.
+Located within the growing foodie scene of Wilmington Street, at the heart of downtown Raleigh, bu ku is a unique dining experience with an international twist. bu ku is inspired by street food from all over the world and serves up a dazzling array of flavours.
 And the intriguing name?
 It’s a play on ‘beaucoup’, as in ‘merci beaucoup’.

-Herons at the luxurious Umstead Hotel is a Forbes five-star and AAA Five Diamond restaurant, and has been called a ‘culinary gem’ by Condé Nast Traveler.
-The team behind the restaurant all have years of experience in prestigious restaurants across the United States, and have come together to create a refined, masterful take on Southern cuisine that makes the most of North Carolina’s homegrown produce – some of which was grown on The Umstead’s own farm.
-Expect creative and seasonal delicacies such as foie gras torchon with pickled raspberry, poppy seed and Greek yogurt, and border spring lamb with barbequed artichokes and rice grits.
-The restaurant itself is also a cut above the rest, with a sophisticated design, relaxed atmosphere and beautiful views of the lake and surrounding gardens.
+Herons at the luxurious Umstead Hotel is a Forbes five-star and AAA Five Diamond restaurant.
+The team behind the restaurant have years of experience in prestigious restaurants across the United States, and have come together to create a refined, masterful take on Southern cuisine that makes the most of North Carolina’s homegrown produce, some of which was grown on The Umstead’s own farm.